tanishksinha/prototype1_whackiest/README.md

 - **Manage Appointments**: Users can create, view, update, and delete appointments through the user interface.
 - **Patient Dashboard**: View and manage patient information securely.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all contributors and participants of the hackathon.
-- Thanks to all seniors who helped us in this hackathon.